nais/doc/docs/appendix/wonderwall.md

 Authentication should generally not fail.
 However, in the event that it does happen; the sidecar automatically presents the end-users with a simple error page that allows the user to retry the authentication flow.

-If you wish to customize or handle these errors yourselves, set the `errorPath` property to the relative path within your ingress that should handle such requests.
+If you wish to customize or handle these errors yourselves, set the `errorPath` property to the absolute path within your ingress that should handle such requests.
 For example:

 === "ID-porten"